Yordi23/Clothing_Ecommerce/README.md

 # About the project

 Simple clothing-ecommerce React App, for learning purposes.
-The project is hosted on Heroku, click [here](https://yd-clothing.herokuapp.com/) to test it out.

 ## Available Scripts